hplush/slowreader/README.md

 ## Tools

+Global development tools:

 - [TypeScript](./tsconfig.json) for strict type checking.
 - [Prettier](./.prettierrc) to use the same code style formatting.
 - [ESLint](./eslint.config.js) to check for popular mistakes in JavaScript.
 - [asdf](./.tool-versions) to synchronize Node.js and pnpm versions across the team and CI.

+Each project has its own tools too.

 ## Scripts